Pourskyy/NewbieVim/docs/git-github-setup.md

 #### SSH
 Go at the root cd ~
 - **Step 1**: Creating an SSH key
-> An SSH key is like a special digital house key that lets your computer securely talk to GitHub without typing your password every time.
+> An SSH key is like a special digital house key that lets your computer securely talk to GitHub without typing your password every time
 ```bash
 bashCopyssh-keygen -t ed25519 -C "your_email@example.com"
 ```